Deadline: Jan 31, 2018

 A lot of the project teams end up writing papers but that’s not the goal of the summer fellowship.
 We encourage people to do good work with real impact and the paper is often a by-product of that good work

-An ideal mentor has a strong technical background, typically PhD (in Data Science, Computer Science, Statistics, Social Science, or Public Policy) and several years of industry experience.
+An ideal mentor has a strong technical background, typically PhD (in Data Science, Computer Science, Statistics, Social Science, or Public Policy) and 5+ years of industry experience.
 We want mentors to have real-world problem solving experience as well as experience in leading teams and working with students and industry partners.
-Basically, we’re looking for experienced, smart, and passionate unicorns who want to make a social impact working with Fellows and our project partners over the summer.

 In the past years, we’ve had a mix of successful mentors from Industry and Academia (with practical, real-world experience) with PhDs in Computer Science, Machine Learning, Statistics, Social Science, Economics, and Physics.